eggboy/aca-java-ai-workshop/06-use-service-connector/README.md

 2. Service Principal - Identity obtained from Azure Entra ID
 3. Managed Identity - Identity obtained from Azure Managed Identity

-Deciding between service principal and managed identity depends on the scenario, but basic recommendation is to user managed identity for every possible scenario and fall back to service principal only when managed identity is not supported.
-Good example of it is, Apps hosted outside of Azure (for example on-premises apps) that need to connect to Azure services.
+Choosing between a service principal and managed identity depends on the specific scenario.
+However, the typical preference is to start with managed identity in all possible scenarios before falling back onto the service principal when managed identity isn't supported.
+Good example of it is, Apps hosted outside of Azure (for example on-premises apps) that need to connect to
+Azure services.

-## Basics - Why Azure Managed Identity?
+## :book: Basics - Why Azure Managed Identity?

-Service Principal has been a common way to authenticate an application to Azure resources, but it has major caveat that it is just the combination of id and secret.
-A common challenge for developers is the management of this service principal.
-You might challenge this and say we could use Azure Key Vault.
-It's true that developers can securely store the secrets in Azure Key Vault, But services still need a way to access Azure Key Vault which using service principal is a security risk.
+Service Principal traditionally has been a common way to authenticate an application to Azure resources, but it has major caveat: it's just a combination of an ID and secret.
+While storing secrets securely in the Azure Key Vault is possible, accessing the Azure Key Vault through a service principal poses a security risk.

-Managed identities provide an automatically managed identity in Microsoft Entra ID for applications to use when connecting to resources that support Microsoft Entra authentication.
-Applications can use managed identities to obtain Microsoft Entra tokens without having to manage any credentials.
+Managed Identifies alleviate this problem by providing an automatically-managed identity within Microsoft Entra ID.
+This capability allows applications to use managed identities to obtain Microsoft Entra tokens without having to manually manage any credentials.

 There are two types of managed identities: